Political positions of Theodore Roosevelt: Square Deal

-Roosevelt while ex-president introduced the phrase "Square Deal" to describe his progressive views in August 1910.
-Some ideas were later picked up by liberal Democrats during Franklin D. Roosevelt's New Deal.
-However, about two-thirds of his supporters in 1912 opposed the New Deal.: — Practical equality of opportunity for all citizens, when we achieve it, will have two great results.
+The term "square deal" was in common use by the 1890s and Roosevelt occasionally used it.
+However in 1910, opposing Taft, he called his platform the "Square Deal". — Practical equality of opportunity for all citizens, when we achieve it, will have two great results.
 First, every man will have a fair chance to make of himself all that in him lies; to reach the highest point to which his capacities, unassisted by special privilege of his own and unhampered by the special privilege of others, can carry him, and to get for himself and his family substantially what he has earned.
 Second, equality of opportunity means that the commonwealth will get from every citizen the highest service of which he is capable.
 No man who carries the burden of the special privileges of another can give to the commonwealth that service to which it is fairly entitled.